nemosminer/NemosMiner/README.md

-      Press key s in the window to switch between light and full display Press key e in the window to show/hide earnings Will toggle display at next refresh
+      Press key s in the window to switch between light and full display Press key e in the window to show/hide earnings Will toggle(switch) display at next refresh

 *****